Life in Siberia

 They knew I could not talk Russian and they wanted to help me.

-I felt like a little kid looked after by the parents.
+I felt like a little kid looked after by my parents.

 Now the interesting thing comes.

-I personally did expect a world slightly backwards.
+I personally did expect a world slightly backward.

 Old cars, old snowmobiles, slow internet and absence of mobile signal.

 The internet in the hotel was so much quicker than at home and the mobile signal was almost everywhere, mostly top speed.